-Due to the lack of international safety requirements for gas as fuel for non-LNG tankers, the development of an International Code for Gas as Ship Fuel (IGF Code) was proposed to the Marine Safety Committee (MSC) of IMO in 2004.
-The goal of the guideline is to provide an international standard for ships with natural gas-fuelled engine installations.
+Due to the lack of international regulations for gas as fuel for ships other than gas tankers, the development of an International Code of Safety for ships using gases or other low flashpoint fuels (IGF Code) was proposed to the Marine Safety Committee (MSC) of IMO in 2004.
+The goal of the IGF Code is to provide an international standard for ships with natural gas-fuelled engine installations.

-The Interim Guideline MSC.285(86) was adopted in 2009 and specifies criteria for the arrangement and installation of LNG-fuelled machinery to achieve a level of integrity in terms of safety, reliability and dependability equivalent to conventional oil-fuelled machinery.
+The first result of the international development was the Interim Guidelines MSC.285(86) adopted in 2009.
+It specifies criteria for the arrangement and installation of LNG-fuelled machinery to achieve a level of integrity in terms of safety, reliability and dependability equivalent to conventional oil-fuelled machinery.
 After 2009, the development of a mandatory international code (IGF code) continued and this work is now in its final stages with regard to its implementation in 2017.
 The IGF Code will be mandated by SOLAS and therefore serve as an addition to SOLAS.

-A phase two development of the IGF code is initiated for development of measures for low flashpoint fuels which will include methyl-/ethyl alcohols, fuel cells and low flashpoint diesel.
+A phase two development of the IGF Code is initiated for development of measures for low flashpoint fuels which will include methyl-/ethyl alcohols, fuel cells and low flashpoint diesel.